rakeshprakash-09/GenAITraining/Day_10_Assignment/README.md

 This application is created for educational purposes as part of the Python Tutorial series.

-## Author

-Created as part of Day 10 Assignment in the Python Tutorial series.

 ---

 **Note**: This application demonstrates basic Streamlit concepts including session state management, user input handling, data display, and application control features.